Louise Dean School

-Louise Dean School is a public combined junior and senior high school in Calgary, Alberta, Canada, that teaches Grades 9 through 12.
+Louise Dean School was a public combined junior and senior high school in Calgary, Alberta, Canada, that teaches Grades 9 through 12.
 It is designed exclusively for teenage mothers, both current and expectant.
 It is operated by the Calgary Board of Education (CBE) with assistance from The Catholic Family Service of Calgary; despite the organization's name, the program is secular.

 The school was named for Louise Dean, who was an elected trustee of the CBE born in 1896.